xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 may have behavior that is shared only by subtypes.
 Thus inheritance is a poor solution for this problem.

-Alternately, interfaces are another "traditional" objected oriented solution.
+Alternately, interfaces are another traditional objected oriented solution.
 Addressing the previously stated issues, object types only have to implement the behavior that they require.
 For example, the player type could implement the collidable interface by delegating it to a common shared collidable